madelfio/geowhiz/README.md

 | populated places with population ≥ 10 in South Dakota, USA     | 22.13%     |
 | ...                                                            | ...        |

-Along with each category will be specific geographic interpretations of each place name in your list.
-In this case, the category possibilities help to identify that the list is most likely to refer to cities in Virginia, rather than the more populated places with the same names from around the world.
+A Bayesian classifier is used to generate the likelihood values for each category, which in turn determines a set of specific geographic interpretations of each place name in your list.
+For this example, the category possibilities help to identify that the list is most likely to refer to cities in Virginia, rather than the more populated places with the same names from around the world.

 ### Setup